Two students sitting outside of Bohn Hall on one of the rocks.

 3. No room changes are permitted during the first two full weeks after classes begin, as well as during the room freeze period at the end of each semester.
 Room changes require written approval from the Office of Residence Life.
 An unauthorized room change is cause for conduct action and/or termination of this Residence License Agreement.

 4. The University reserves all rights in connection with the assignment, re-assignment, or over-assignment of any room, or the termination of its occupancy.
 The University also reserves the right, in its sole discretion to reassign a resident to another room, apartment, or leased off campus site in order to perform renovations, repairs, or to address health and safety issues, and/or when the University deems it to be in the best interest of the resident or the University.
 If a residence hall under construction or renovation at the time this contract is entered into is not available for occupancy, the University will give a minimum of 48 hours’ notice prior to reassignment.
-In the event of an emergency, a resident may be moved without prior notice.
-Reassignment of students by the University to a new assignment, leased off campus site or triple occupancy room due to a residence hall under construction or renovation that is not available for occupancy shall not permit students to cancel their Residence License Agreement or require the University to grant a release.
-In this event, the student will not be refunded or compensated while work is being done to the current living space.
+In the event of an emergency, a resident student may be moved without prior notice.
+Reassignment of resident students by the University to a new assignment, leased off campus site or triple occupancy room due to a residence hall under construction or renovation that is not available for occupancy shall not permit resident students to cancel their Residence License Agreement or require the University to grant a release.
+In this event, the resident student will not be refunded or compensated while work is being done to the current living space.

-5. Students requiring special accommodations must submit supporting documentation to the Disability Resource Center.
+5. Resident students requiring special accommodations must submit supporting documentation to the Disability Resource Center.
 The Disability Resource Center will review and forward recommendations for room assignment to the Office of Residence Life.
 All disability records are strictly confidential.
 All accommodation requests must be made by the deadlines outlined by the Office of Residence Life.
 Accommodation requests submitted after the posted dates will be considered on a space available basis.

-• The procedures include a provision for housing students elsewhere if the conditions that cause loss of heat, light or sanitary conditions or create other unsafe conditions cannot be rectified within a reasonable period.
+• The procedures include a provision for housing resident students elsewhere if the conditions that cause loss of heat, light or sanitary conditions or create other unsafe conditions cannot be rectified within a reasonable period.
 There will be no adjustment in rates (increase or refund) during the relocation period.

-• If housing the students elsewhere on campus is not possible, then the campus shall house the students in alternate housing off campus at no additional cost to the students.
+• If housing the resident students elsewhere on campus is not possible, then the campus shall house the resident students in alternate housing off campus at no additional cost to the resident students.
 There will be no refund of on campus housing fees during this period as housing is being provided as per this Residence License Agreement.

 ROOM CONSOLIDATION

 1. The Office of Residence Life reserves the right to change assignments in order to provide for maximum occupancy and utilization of space.
-Residents living in rooms/suites/apartments that are not fully occupied (under-assigned rooms) will be subject to room consolidation.
+Resident students living in rooms/suites/apartments that are not fully occupied (under-assigned rooms) will be subject to room consolidation.
 Consolidation exists to bring equity between residents.
-Residents in those rooms may be contacted to choose from the following options: (1) have another resident(s) move in their room to fill all spaces; (2) move to another space to fill a room; or, if permitted, (3a) retain the triple room as a double at the prorated cost of a double space for the remainder of the semester; or (3b) retain the double room as a single at 1-1/2 times the cost of the double room rate, for the remainder of the semester.
+Resident students in those rooms may be contacted to choose from the following options: (1) have another resident(s) move in their room to fill all spaces; (2) move to another space to fill a room; or, if permitted, (3a) retain the triple room as a double at the prorated cost of a double space for the remainder of the semester; or (3b) retain the double room as a single at 1-1/2 times the cost of the double room rate, for the remainder of the semester.

-2. The Office of Residence Life reserves the right to change assignments in order to provide for maximum occupancy and utilization of space in a University leased facility, and to accommodate students who are assigned to housing under construction or renovation that is not available for occupancy.
+2. The Office of Residence Life reserves the right to change assignments in order to provide for maximum occupancy and utilization of space in a University leased facility, and to accommodate resident students who are assigned to housing under construction or renovation that is not available for occupancy.

 CHECK-IN

-1. Residents may not occupy residence hall rooms when the residential facilities are closed, unless authorized by the Executive Director of Residence Life or their designee.
+1. Resident students may not occupy residence hall rooms when the residential facilities are closed, unless authorized by the Executive Director of Residence Life or their designee.
 Opening and closing dates for the residence facilities are listed at the end of this document and can be found on the Office of Residence Life website.

 5. Move-in/move-out dates may vary from contract dates and are based on room availability and on-campus conditions.
 Move-in dates for housing may differ from the start of meal plans (especially for those who under special request have received approval for an early move-in outside the published move-in dates).
 Please refer to the Dining Section of this contract to see the activation dates of University meal plans for the academic year.